 The studies integrated experts from many disciplines, including psychiatry, developmental and clinical psychology, sociology, criminology, public health and medicine, education, human behavior, and statistics.
 Among the topics they have explored are these:

 Communities.
 Why do some communities experience high rates of antisocial behavior while other, apparently similar communities are relatively safe?
 This was the first study to look comprehensively at how community factors — including social, economic, organizational, political, and cultural structures, informal and formal social controls, and social cohesion — influence individual development and social behavior.

 School.
 Some children have achievement problems early in school.
 Others have behavior or truancy problems.
 Some exhibit both kinds of problems, and others neither.
 Why do these differences exist?
 What are their causes and effects?

 Peers.
 Delinquent youths tend to associate with delinquent peers and usually act in groups.
 Does this association lead to delinquency, or is it simply "like finding like?"
 Many of these youths have been excluded by their more conventional peers.
 Could we, by helping to prevent this early rejection, change their later associations?
 Are peer influences equally important for girls and boys, or are their developmental pathways different?

 Families.
 Poor parenting practices are strongly associated with substance abuse and delinquency.
 But are they the cause of such behavior?
 If so, then social programs in parenting skills could make a difference.
 But what if there are underlying factors, such as temperamental characteristics or social isolation, that cause problems in both parents and children?
 How can we identify and address these factors?

-Also included in the project are a study of children's exposure to violence and its consequences, and a study of the impact of child care on early childhood development.
+Also included in the project were a study of children's exposure to violence and its consequences, and a study of the impact of child care on early childhood development.

 Progress and Plans

-With the fieldwork completed, the team is now engaged in analyzing the extremely rich and complex data, producing the major research reports, and communicating its findings to policymakers, practitioners, and the broader scientific community.
+With the fieldwork completed, the team then engaged in analyzing the extremely rich and complex data, producing the major research reports, and communicating its findings to policymakers, practitioners, and the broader scientific community.